Contents

 Science Code Changes

-• Added new boundary conditions for the incompressible code.
-The most significant new boundary, noslip for obstructions in the flow, has also been added to the compressible code.
+new boundary, noslip for obstructions in the flow, has also been added to the

-• Added the ability to calculate streaklines and pathlines.
-This is true for both the compressible and incompressible code.
+- Added the ability to calculate streaklines and pathlines.
+This is true

 Graphics Code Changes

-• The graphics code, fdpost, can handle both compressible and incompressible data.
-And it will display the pathlines and streaklines.
+- The graphics code, fdpost, can handle both compressible and incompressible

 Data Changes